vanessapigwin/acnh-cart-top/backend/readme.md

     3. Create an environment in `api` and activate it
     4. With environment activated, install contents of requirements.txt
     5. Back in directory `backend`, run django with `python api/manage.py runserver`

+- Even better (locally with VS Code's debugger)
+    1. Press `Ctrl` + `Shift` + `D`
+    2. On the upper left portion of VS Code, find the small Play button
+    3. Add break points as necessary, call API as necessary

 - Local (in docker)
     1. Navigate to `backend` directory